 Virginia Security Deposit Laws

 Virginia law does not require property owners to ask for a security deposit from each tenant.
-However, collecting one can help cushion you against these financial responsibilities that may arise from a negligent tenant’s actions.
+However, collecting one can help cushion landlords against these financial responsibilities that may arise from a negligent tenant’s actions.

 Security deposit laws are part of the Virginia landlord-tenant law.